Actyx/Actyx/web/developer.actyx.com/docs/learn-actyx/advanced-tutorial/explore-the-apps.md

 ### Machine App

 :::info
-The PLC used for this example is [add link]
+The PLC used for this example is a [Wago PLC](https://www.wago.com/global/automation-technology/discover-plcs).
 :::

 While this app is integrating with the above Wago PLC, the underlying logic is model-independent and would be similar for any other machine integration.